mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 This technique works by treating the local player as separate from the rest of the world.
 The local player is predicted forward with local inputs, including movement, shooting, reloading and item usage, so the player feels no latency on their actions, while the rest of the world is synchronized back from the server to the client and rendered as an interpolation between keyframes.

 They key benefit of client-side prediction is that the server remains authoritative over the simulation.
 To do this the server continuously sends corrections back to the client, in effect telling the client, at this time I think you were _here_ and doing _this_.
-But the client can't just apply these corrections because by the time they arrive they are _in the past_, so the client rolls back to the corrected state and (invisibly) replays local inputs to bring the corrected state up to present time.
+But the client can't just apply these corrections because by the time they arrive they are _in the past_, so the client (invisibly) rolls back in time, applies the corrected state and replays local inputs to bring the corrected state back to present time.

 These rollbacks happen all the time in first person shooters but you rarely notice, because your local player state and the corrected state almost always agree.
-When they don't, it's usually because you've experienced a patch of really bad network conditions and the server didn't receive all your inputs, something happened on the server that can't be predicted from your inputs alone (another player shot you), or, because you were cheating :)
+When they don't, it's usually because you've experienced a patch of really bad network conditions and the server didn't receive all your inputs, or something happened on the server that can't be predicted from your inputs alone (another player shot you), or... because you were cheating :)

 What's interesting is that client-side prediction doesn't require determinism.
 It doesn't hurt of course, but since the client and server exchange state instead of just inputs, any non-determinism is quickly squashed by applying state to keep the simulations in sync.
-In effect, all client-side prediction requires is a _close enough_ extrapolation from the state state with the same inputs for a player for approximately a quarter of a second.
+In effect, all client-side prediction requires is a _close enough_ extrapolation from a player state given the same inputs for approximately a quarter of a second.

 So client side prediction works _great_ for first person shooters, but is it a good technique for networking a physics simulation?

-In a first person shooters the prediction is applied only to your local player character and perhaps objects they are carrying like items and weapons, but in a physics simulation what would need to be predicted?
-Not only your own character, but any objects you interact with would need to be predicted as well.
-This means if you picked up an object and threw it at a stack of objects, the client side prediction and rollback would need to at minimum a start to include the subset of objects you have interacted with _and_ the objects they in turn interact with via collision.
+In a first person shooter prediction is applied only to your local player character and perhaps objects they are carrying like items and weapons, but in a physics simulation what would need to be predicted to hide latency?
+Not only your own character, but any objects you interact with as well.
+This means if you picked up an object and threw it at a stack of objects, the client side prediction and rollback would need to include the set of objects you interact with directly _and_ the objects those objects interact with.

-While this could _theoretically_ work, it's easy to see that the worst case for one player throwing a cube at a large pile of cubes is the player predicting the _entire simulation_.
-Over typical internet conditions it can be expected that players will need to predict up to 250ms to hide latency and at 60HZ this means a client-side prediction of 15 frames.
-Physics simulation are usually pretty expensive, so anything that requires 15 invisible rollback simulation frames for each frame of real simulation is probably not practical.
+While this could _theoretically_ work, it's easy to see that the worst case for a player throwing a cube at a large pile of cubes is that player predicting the _entire simulation_.
+Under typical internet conditions it can be expected that players will need to predict up to 250ms to hide latency and at 60HZ this means a client-side prediction of 15 frames.
+Physics simulation are usually pretty expensive, so anything that requires 15 invisible rollback simulation frames for each frame of real simulation is probably impractical.

 # What could a solution look like?